 MBS and the 2008 Financial Crisis

-Mortgage-Backed Securities (MBS) played a major role in triggering the 2008 global financial crisis.
-The inclusion of high-risk subprime mortgages in MBS pools led to widespread defaults when borrowers were unable to meet repayment obligations.
-As a result, investors suffered heavy losses, and the ripple effect severely impacted global financial markets.
+Mortgage-Backed Securities (MBS) were a key factor in the 2008 global financial crisis.
+The bundling of high-risk subprime mortgages into MBS pools resulted in widespread defaults when borrowers failed to meet repayment obligations.
+This led to significant losses for investors and triggered a ripple effect across global financial markets.

-The crisis exposed weaknesses in credit assessment and risk management practices, prompting governments and regulators to introduce stricter guidelines for mortgage lending, securitisation, and investor protection within the MBS market.
+The crisis highlighted shortcomings in credit evaluation and risk management practices, prompting governments and regulators to implement stricter rules for mortgage lending, securitisation, and investor protection within the MBS market.
+These reforms aimed to enhance transparency, reduce systemic risk, and restore confidence in the financial system.

 How to invest in mortgage-backed securities?